Skip to main content

 • Dissolution or merger of the original loan institution

-The federal banking supervisors began encouraging financial institutions back in 1991 to perform reviews of their adjustable-rate loan systems to ensure that interest rate information is correctly ascertained and administered, and that rates are adjusted properly.
+The federal banking supervisors began encouraging financial institutions back in 1991 to perform reviews of their adjustable-rate loan systems.
+This was to ensure that interest rate information is correctly ascertained and administered, and that rates are adjusted properly.

 Banks and thrifts should have effective internal controls and procedures in place to ensure that all adjustments are made according to the terms of the underlying contracts and that complete, timely, and accurate adjustment notices are provided to borrowers.
 Also, a system for the ongoing testing of adjustments should be in place to ensure that adjustments continue to be made correctly.